-There are three members of the Pension Fund Committee who are deferred or retired members of the Pension Fund.
-Cllr Philip Corthorne (Vice-Chairman), a deferred member; Cllr Tony Eginton, a retired member and Cllr Teji Barnes, a deferred member.
+There are two members of the Pension Fund Committee who are deferred or retired members of the Pension Fund.
+Cllr Philip Corthorne (Vice-Chairman), a deferred member and Cllr Tony Eginton, a retired member.
 Each member is required to declare their interest at each meeting.